jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 This model is a proof-of-concept deep-learning model to assess student writing level based upon a corpus of previously categorized texts.
 Given the size of the available corpus and that some texts had been attributed to multiple grades, texts were grouped into the following grade-level categories: early elementary (k-2), middle-elementary (3-4), middle school (5-8) and high school (9-12).

+The model is not a "grammar checker" or equivalent, and it is subject-matter agnostic.
+It exclusively classifies a given text based upon a corpus of previously graded materials.

 ### About the dataset:

 Writing samples in the dataset were obtained from several different sources and comprise many different types.
 Some sources had corrected obvious misspellings, so obvious misspellings were corrected in the remaining texts for consistency.
 Bibliographies from research papers were not included.
 Sources varied, though the vast majority of texts were obtained from https://achievethecore.org, https://k12.thoughtfullearning.com, and http://www.ttms.org.
 Licensure and copyright information for the texts may be viewed on each site.